Rising input costs amid supply shortages stressful for Sask. farmers | CBC News

 Though commodity prices are high, so are input prices, Boxall said, which are beginning to cut into farmers' margins.

-Boxall, who grows wheat, canola, oats and pulses on his farm in the Tisdale area, has seen increased nitrogen fertilizer costs.
+Boxall, who grows wheat, canola, oats and pulses on his farm in the Tisdale area in the province's northeast, has seen increased nitrogen fertilizer costs.

 "Last year, it was about $280 a tonne.
 This year, I paid $775 per tonne.
 That's just my nitrogen costs.
 We've also seen an increase in phosphate and others," he said.